logicalclocks/hops-docs/docs/user_guide/hopsworks/hive.rst

   set hive.exec.dynamic.partition.mode=nostrict
 This would enable dynamic partitioning for that session, other users will not be affected by this change and if users launch another ``hopshive`` interpreter they will find the default configuration.

-All the parameters that can be set or modified are listed in the Hive wiki_
+All the parameters that can be set or modified are listed in the Hive wiki under `Tez <https://cwiki.apache.org/confluence/display/Hive/Configuration+Properties#ConfigurationProperties-Tez>`_.

 Try it out
 ------------